 When Resort Spas Are A Good Choice:

-* One person wants to golf, the other to spa.
+- One person wants to go golfing, the other to the spa.

 When Health Spas Are Good Choice:

 - You want to jumpstart a diet or healthy lifestyle.